Here are some common questions and answers people have about renting.

 What rules are there on the rights of access to the property?

-A landlord, agent or someone who has authority to act on their behalf has the right to enter the property and review the condition or to complete repairs/maintenance at a reasonable hour.
-However, it is against the law, except in emergency circumstances, for a landlord or agent to enter the property without giving the tenant the minimum requirement of 24 hours written notice.
+A landlord, agent or someone who has authority to act on their behalf has the right to enter the property and review the condition or to complete repairs/maintenance at a reasonable hour with the tenant's agreement.
+However, it is against the law, except in emergency circumstances, for a landlord or agent to enter the property without giving the tenant a minimum of 24 hours written notice.
+If a tenant refuses access to the property a landlord or agent cannot enter the property without a court order.
 A tenant can specifically allow access without 24 hours written notice when they feel it is acceptable.
-If a tenant refuses access to the property a landlord or agent cannot enter the property without a court order.
-It would be considered harassment to enter the property without the consent of a tenant.

 Are tenants entitled to know details of their landlord?